 Secular AA meetings have doubled in size more than four times since the turn of the century.
 Is that remarkable?
 Is it underwhelming?
 I guess it depends where you live.
 If you have a meeting a day that are easy to get to, you find this growth remarkable, maybe.
 If you are a five hour drive or more away from any secular AA meeting (face-to-face), it may be hard to sincerely feel the excitement.

 Some of you don’t have a meeting to go to – just this and maybe other sites to hangout with your heathen brethren.
 Interested in an online meeting perhaps?
 Information about those meetings is available on this particular website: Secular AA.
 It is an exciting time in AA.
 The whole secular movement has renewed my interest in AA as a whole, our milestones and our troubles.
 I’m glad to be a part of history in the making.

 Here are three Secular AA Websites:

-There are also almost another 30 regional secular AA websites.
+There are also a number of regional secular AA websites.
 And those are on this website, on this particular page: Secular Group Websites.